elucian/bee/syntax/structure.md

 ## Code blocks
 Statements can be contained in blocks of code.

-* Each block of code start with a specific keyword.
-* Block of code is ending with same keyword and ";"

-**Keywords:**

 * when    -- create multi-path selector using conditions
-* switch  -- create multi-path selector using a value
+* quest   -- create multi-path selector using a value
 * while   -- create repetitive block of code
 * trial   -- create a block of code to handle exceptions

+**notes:**

+* Each block of code start with a specific keyword.
+* Block of code is ending with same keyword and ";"

 ## Driver file